Newborn Puppy Care

 Post C-section Care

 Following a C-section, it's important to treat mom for pain, but leave the rest of the puppy care to mom.
 Your job is to make sure she recovers well by managing the wound with daily cleaning and topical antibiotic.
 Most moms will be on an antibiotic for seven days post C-section.
+Bathe her three to five days prior to a planned C-section with Vet Basics® Chlor 4 Shampoo.

-Smaller Baby or the Runt
+Smaller Baby or the Runt Puppy

 If you notice mom puts a puppy to the side and does not care for it, chances are the puppy is cold.
 Prevent this from happening by helping the puppies find the nipple and get a full tummy.
 Not eating leads to puppies getting cold.
-If the rectal temperature is below 99°F the puppy is chilled.
+If the rectal temperature is below 96°F the puppy is chilled.
 Once chilled, females will set the puppy aside, not knowing what else to do.

 If this happens, take the puppy away and warm him up with a hot water bottle or a heating pad on low.
 Tube feed warm electrolytes with dextrose for the first feeding, then feed Foster Care.
 Warm the puppy slowly over several hours depending on the degree of chilling.
 Losses are high if the puppy is warmed too fast.